MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagsearchfoldertemplateid-canonical-property.md

 ## Remarks

 Search folder criteria is specified by a template.
 This property on the message that defines the search folder identifies its corresponding template.
-In addition to defining search criteria, a template also defines folders to exclude from the search, defines items to exclude from the search, and specifies the value of **PR_WB_SF_STORAGE_TYPE** ( [PidTagSearchFolderStorageType](pidtagsearchfolderstoragetype-canonical-property.md)).
+In addition to defining search criteria, a template also defines folders to exclude from the search, defines items to exclude from the search, and specifies the value of **PR_WB_SF_STORAGE_TYPE** ([PidTagSearchFolderStorageType](pidtagsearchfolderstoragetype-canonical-property.md)).

 For more information about Search Folder Templates see [[MS-OXOSRCH]](http://msdn.microsoft.com/library/c72e49b8-78c7-4483-ad65-e46e9133673b%28Office.15%29.aspx) .

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)